tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/07-condition-control-flow-01/README.md

 3. Write an else if statement that prints the string "SCREECH!" if the last element of farm is "Mothra".

-4. Else, print the string "This animal is neither Godzilla nor Mothra".
+4. Else, print the string "This animal is neither Godzilla nor Mothra!".

 5. Declare a variable named 'dog' with a string of "Spot".